chenz0902/infomation/index.md

 ## Student thesis instructor
 Zhengyu Wang and Yoseph Al-shorji, degree project in datateknik, Live video streaming to the cloud services, Flemingsberg, Sweden

-<a href="Gaming Simulation Health System.pdf" target="_blank">A Fuzzy Programming Method for Modeling the Demand Uncertainty in the Capacitated Road-Rail Multimodal Routing Problem with Time Windows.</a>

-<a href="a simulation game of patient transportation.pdf" target="_blank">A Fuzzy Programming Method for Modeling the Demand Uncertainty in the Capacitated Road-Rail Multimodal Routing Problem with Time Windows.</a>
-a simulation game of patient transportation.pdf